jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-language-detection.md

 ## Summary

-In this article, you learned concepts and workflow for language detection by using Text Analytics in Azure Cognitive Services.
+In this article, you learned concepts and workflow for language detection by using Text Analytics in Azure Cognitive Research Technologies.
 The following points were explained and demonstrated:

 + [Language detection](https://westcentralus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v2-1/operations/56f30ceeeda5650db055a3c7) is available for a wide range of languages, variants, dialects, and some regional or cultural languages.
 + JSON documents in the request body include an ID and text.